vuejs/rfcs/active-rfcs/0000-class-api.md

 ```

 The class returned from `mixins` also accepts the same generics arguments as the base `Vue` class.

+There is also a [stage-1 proposal for native mixin syntax](https://github.com/justinfagnani/proposal-mixins) which is essentially syntax sugar for nested inheritance.
+Vue 3 should be able to work out of the box with that.

 ## Difference from 2.x Constructors